Black and Yellow: Remixes

-The official remix, "Black & Yellow (G-Mix)" features fellow American rappers Snoop Dogg, Juicy J, and T-Pain.
+The official remix, "Black & Yellow (G-Mix)" features fellow American rappers Snoop Dogg and Juicy J, and singer T-Pain.
 Wiz Khalifa has a new verse on the track.
 The song leaked on December 12, 2010, but was officially released on December 16.
 A video for the remix was shot and was released on January 8, 2011.
 A remix by just T-Pain, "Black & Yellow (T-Mix)", featured the verse that was later put on the official remix.
 An anime version fan remix was also made combining the song and Hidamari Sketchs opening music, "Sketch Switch".
+A remix created for Malaysia national football team titled "Harimau Malaya" (Malayan tiger) was performed by AUB featuring Mr. Dan and MC Syze contains some of the original song lyrics with major change to adapt with Malaysia.